itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 It's simple because you don't need a lot of background knowledge in Maths to use it.
 Everything you need to know is how to make a basic Linear Algebra operations, like outer product or sum of the two matrices.

-Let's beging with a simple thing.
+Let's begin with a simple thing.
 What do we know about this neural network so far?
 Just a name and a type.
 From the name we can identify one useful thing about the network.